rudra-iitm-phd/rudra-iitm-phd.github.io/human_ai_loop.md

 > **Note**:
 > - Initially, the cognition level is set to 1
 > - $\epsilon$ represents the reward for engaging one's cognition.
 It reflects the intrinsic benefit of thinking—even if the outcome isn't correct, the process itself contributes to growth.
-> - $\gamma$ is the user's reluctance to use AI.
-A high $\gamma$ means low reluctance, i.e., you're freely delegating to AI whereas a low $\gamma$ means you're hesitant, using AI sparingly.
+> - $\gamma$ is the user's tendency to use AI.
+A high $\gamma$ means low reluctance or high tendency, i.e., you're freely delegating to AI whereas a low $\gamma$ means you're hesitant, using AI sparingly.
 > - $\lambda$ is the "cognitive absorption rate" — the fraction of the AI output that a human actually internalizes. $\lambda$ controls the amount of information absorbed by the brain from the AI output.
 If $\lambda$ is low, you're barely comprehending with what the AI produces.
 If it's high, you're deeply processing it.
 > - $0 < \epsilon, \gamma, \lambda \leq 1$